Thank you for considering KAIS EMS!

 We believe that school is a place for face-to-face interaction.
 We don’t allow our students to use their phones at school.

 Our students are all hip, cool, and kind.
 Each and every one has a fascinating, unique personality and has interests of his or her very own.
 They are welcoming to newcomers.
 They embrace EVERYONE.
 They are our pride and joy.
 They are awesome.

 Some Reasons for Not Attending KAIS EMS

 While our sports program is evolving and improving, it is unlikely to ever be up to the standards of the larger international schools.
 We just don’t have the space.
 If you want your child to attend a school with a robust, competitive sports program, we are probably not for you.
-That being said, however, for a school our size, our sports program is very respectable and we make excellent use of the space that we have.
-We offer swimming lessons at a nearby sports and fitness center, and we have daily in-school fitness classes that keep our students in tip-top shape both physically and mentally (and we like to play a lot of ping-pong).
-And in 2016, our soccer team is going all the way to Italy to compete in a tournament there.
-At any rate, as far as sports is concerned, our focus is on the opportunities for personal growth that sports present rather than on the sports in and of themselves.
+That being said, for a school our size, our sports program is very respectable and we make excellent use of the space that we have.
+We offer swimming lessons at a nearby sports and fitness center, and we have daily morning workouts that keep our students in tip-top shape both physically and mentally (and we like to play a lot of ping-pong).
+At any rate, as far as sports are concerned, our focus is on the opportunities for personal growth that sports present rather than on the sports in and of themselves.